-A test harness is a model block diagram that you can use to develop, refine, or debug a Simulink® model or component.
+A test harness is a model block diagram that you can use to test, edit, or debug a Simulink® model.
 In the main model, you associate a harness with a model component or the top-level model.
-The test harness contains a separate model workspace and configuration set, yet it persists with the main model and can be accessed via the model canvas.
+The test harness contains a separate model workspace and configuration set.
+The test harness is associated with the main model and can be accessed via the model canvas.

 You build the test harness model around the component under test, which links the harness to the main model.
 If you edit the component under test in the harness, the main model updates when you close the harness.
 You can generate a test harness for:

-A model component, such as a subsystem.
-The test harness isolates the component, providing a separate simulation environment from the main model.
+A model component, such as a subsystem, library block, or Model block.
+The test harness isolates the component in a separate simulation environment.